TechMusab/Nextjs/05-rendering-paradigms/rendering-paradigms.md

 - Next js generates static pages as html(it is also server side rendering) on build time but dynamic pages are served on the fly when user requests it.
 - Static pages are generated as html files during build but dynamic pages are generated on the fly
 - Both client side rendering and server side rendering happens in nextjs

+# Static Site Generation
+- It occurs at build time
+- use generateStaticParams and return array with objects of dynamic ids, so static pages generated for those ids
+- But if content updates after sometime, it will not work.
+- if we need updates , we can use incremental site regeneration
+- If user visits page that is not statically generated yet , server generates that page and on another request it sends the same statically generated page
+- add dynamicparams to false if you want no page will be generated on runtime.
+Only static pages that are generated during build time should be served